 "kWh" means a unit of power equal to that expended by one kW in one hour.

-"LIBOR" shall mean, as of any date of determination, the rate for deposits in U.S. Dollarsfor a designated maturity of ten (10) years which appears on the Reuters Screen ISDA Page, the rate will be determined as if the ENA and Customer had specified “USD-LIBOR-Reference-Banks” as the applicable Floating Rate Option.
+"LIBOR" shall mean, as of any date of determination, the rate for deposits in U.S. Dollars which appears on the Reuters Screen ISDA Page, the rate will be determined as if the ENA and Customer had specified “USD-LIBOR-Reference-Banks” as the applicable Floating Rate Option.
 All capitalized terms used in this definition shall have the meaning set forth in the 1998 Supplement to the 1991 ISDA Definitions.

-"Load Factor" shall mean the aggregate amount of Shaft Energy produced by theNew Compressor Motor during the applicable month divided by the divided by the Month Contract Quantity, with the resulting quotient rounded up to the nearest 0.01.
+"Load Factor" shall mean the aggregate amount of Shaft Energy produced by the Compressor Motor during the applicable month divided by the Monthly Contract Quantity, with the resulting quotient rounded up to the nearest 0.01.

 "Midland PPA" shall mean that certain Agreement for Purchase of Power, dated as of March 31, 1995, between ENA and Midland Power Cooperative, as amended.